European Business History Association

-The European Business History Association (EBHA) is an Academic association devoted to business history in Europe.
+The European Business History Association (EBHA) is an academic association devoted to business history in Europe.
 It holds annual congresses (called conferences until 2013) and a bi-annual doctoral summer school.
 It is registered as a Scottish charity.
-Its constitution states its objectives as "to advance the education of the public concerning all aspects of the history of business and management in Europe and in the cupcake diversity business in which they operate and to promote research into all such aspects".
+Its constitution states its objectives as "to advance the education of the public concerning all aspects of the history of business and management in Europe and to promote research into all such aspects".